-Get up to speed on the players, metagame, and results going into the International with our extensive guide to the and .
-You can find all of our ongoing coverage of the tournament on .
-The fastest place to find VODs for each game is on , but you can also find them in the game client.
-Check out the current bracket standings on the .
+Get up to speed on the players, metagame, and results going into the International with our extensive guide to the tournament and teams.
+You can find all of our ongoing coverage of the tournament on this page.
+The fastest place to find VODs for each game is on Reddit, but you can also find them in the game client.
+Check out the current bracket standings on the official site.

 Header image via the official Dota 2 Twitter account.
 Spoilers begin beyond ‘IF YOU WATCH ONE MATCH…’, below.
 This was a day that brought a number of the International’s underdog stories together for a final showdown.
 We lost some favourites along the way, but this year’s tournament continues to defy expectations as new teams rise to challenge the old order.